secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/allocadia/index.html.md

 ### Netsuite

 We will eventually be able to use an FTP data integration to download actual expenses from Netsuite.
 In the meantime, we will be using CSV transfer files.
+[Instructions for Allocadia Admin to upload](https://drive.google.com/file/d/1CldCHFYJtaOo3NAjBHXPsjwPxqBarmOw/view?usp=sharing) were prepared by Allocadia.
 Actual expenses will not be available though until after month end close for Accounting, so generally mid-month of the following month.
 These expenses will automatically map to the line items and show in the `Actuals` column if there was an Allocadia ID set up initially.
 However, until we have all set up, we will have to work through a manual process to map expenses to the line items.
 Allocadia will do its best guess but without the Allocadia ID, we will need to confirm or correct.

 #### Mapping Expenses